Frequently Asked Questions About the Chronology of Data Breaches

 In reality, the number given below should be much larger.
 For many of the breaches listed, the number of records is unknown.
 Further, this list is not a comprehensive compilation of all breach data (see below).

 No, it is not a complete listing of breaches.
 The list is a useful indication of the types of breaches that occur, the categories of entities that experience breaches, and the size of such breaches.
 But the list is not a comprehensive listing.
 Reported incidents affecting more than nine individuals from an identifiable entity are included.
 Breaches affecting nine or fewer individuals are included if there is a compelling reason to alert consumers.
-Most of the information is derived from the Open Security Foundation list-serve (see below) which is in turn derived from verifiable media stories, government web sites/pages, or blog posts with information pertinent to the breach in question.
+Most of the information is obtained from verifiable media stories, government web sites/pages (for example state Attorneys General such as the California AG’s breach website), or blog posts with information pertinent to the breach in question.
 If a breached entity has failed to notify its customers or a government agency of a breach, then it is unlikely that the breach will be reported anywhere.
-If you are aware of a breach that is not included in our list, below, feel free to contact us here: http://www.privacyrights.org/about_us.htm .
+If you are aware of a breach that is not included in our list, below, feel free to contact us here: https://www.privacyrights.org/cc/complaint .

 Some states have state laws that require breaches to be reported to a centralized data base.
 These states include Maine, Maryland, New York, New Hampshire, North Carolina, Vermont and Virginia (Virginia’s notification law only applies to electronic breaches affecting more than 1,000 residents).
 However, a number of other states have some level of notification that has been made publicly available, primarily through Freedom of Information requests.
 These states include California, Colorado, Florida, Illinois, Massachusetts, Michigan, Nebraska, Hawaii and Wisconsin.
 For details, see the Open Security Foundation Datalossdb website: http://datalossdb.org/primary_sources